 Monitoring and surveillance

-Rapidly detect and respond to health problems and epidemics.
+Rapidly detect and respond to public health problems and epidemics.

-Monitor trends in health status and continually address health-care priorities.
+Monitor trends in health status and continually address public health priorities.

 Evaluate the effectiveness of interventions and service coverage.

 Ensure that resources are correctly targeted to the areas and groups in greatest need.